juliaolivieri/COMP_162_2024/lecture11/classwork11.md

 ### Exercises
 1. Of height and weight, which do you presume is the independent variable?
-2. Perform a linear regression on height and weight.
+2. **(CW) Perform a linear regression on height and weight.
 What is the slope of the regression line?
-What is the p value?
+What is the p value?**
 3. How do these values change when you reverse the order of the variables?
-4. (Challenge) Try performing linear regressions for the pairs of variables you found correlations for in the previous section.
+4. Try performing linear regressions for the pairs of variables you found correlations for in the previous section.
-5. (Challenge) Plot two quantitative variables against each other.
+5. Plot two quantitative variables against each other.
 If you use `geom_smooth(method=lm)`, the linear regression line will be plotted.
 Try this out.